Logo

 Who am I?

-Of a building, your next place.
+Your answer a clue to your next place.

-10. Find the small man, a winged shape-shifter.
+10. Find the small man, a wingèd shape-shifter.

 Your answer A less his feathers but one